-37. Locate the two kicker bars together.
+37. Locate the bolt of the other kicker bar into the slot in the lever, to link them together.
 Note if they will not then just adjust the height of the boom by adjusting the angle of the boom with the main halyard.